lyoshenka/lyoshenka.github.io/_posts/2012-01-22-wednesday-and-thursday-winter-league.md

 ---
 layout: post
+title: Wednesday and Thursday: Winter League
 ---

-# Wednesday and Thursday: Winter League

 Won our core game on Wednesday, then tied BLo's full team on Thursday.